aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

 #### How to get input Media Objects

 Media objects are passed using their location in S3.
-Use the `boto3` S3 client access them from S3 using the locations specified in the Lambda entrypoint's event object:
+Use the `boto3` S3 client access them from S3 using the locations specified in the Lambda's entrypoint event object:

 ```
 def lambda_handler(event, context):